 Every year, Lakeridge Health performs more than 18,000 scans to diagnose and monitor cancer, and the number of breast mammograms and biopsies top 24,000 and 1,000, respectively.
 In every case, our goal is to detect cancer early and treat it quickly, accurately and with the fewest possible side effects.

 But all of this is only possible with the latest technologies.
 Like computers and smartphones, imaging equipment has a finite lifespan, and doctors, scientists and engineers are constantly introducing new innovations and practices for visualizing cancer inside the human body.
-Investing in the latest imaging technologies to diagnose and treat patients and get them back to their lives and families sooner is a top priority of Our Cancer Campaign.

 icon